editid0/tools/README.md

 # Tools (In development)

-Tools is a website made for developers, with all your everyday developer tools in one website, and it is ad free.
+Tools is a platform for developers, with all your everyday developer tools in one place, and it is ad free.

 <!-- Table of Contents -->
 <details open="open">